jason-fox/fox.jason.translate.xliff/docs/index.md

 <h1>DITA-OT Translate Plug-in</h1>

-DITA-OT Translate Plug-in is a plug-in to create, auto-translate and re-merge XLIFF files, generating documentation in the translated language.
+DITA-OT Translate Plug-in is a plug-in to create, auto-translate and re-merge XLIFF files, generating translated documentation in a targeted foreign language.

 This plug-in consists of three DITA-OT transforms